Contact Professor Kim Turnbull James

 - Turnbull James K & Ladkin D (2008) Meeting the challenge of leading in the 21st century: Beyond the 'deficit model' of leadership development.
 In: Leadership Learning: Knowledge into Action.
 Turnbull James K, Collins J (ed.), London: Palgrave Macmillan, p.
 13-34.

-- Turnbull James K & Collins J (2008) Leadership Learning: Knowledge into Action.
+- Turnbull James K, Collins J (eds), (2008) Leadership Learning: Knowledge into Action, London: Palgrave Macmillan.

-- Turnbull James K & Collins J (2008) Leadership Perspectives: Knowledge into Action.
+- Turnbull James K, Collins J (eds), (2008) Leadership Perspectives: Knowledge into Action, London: Palgrave Macmillan.

 - James K & Vinnicombe S (2002) Acknowledging the Individual in the Researcher.
 In: Essential Skills for Management Research.
 Partington D (ed.), London: Sage Publications, p.
 84-98.